ANSES-Ploufragan/vvv2_display/README.md

 # Description

 Tools to create:
-- a .png image file describing all variants (obtained from vardict-java variant caller) alongside a genome/assembly (to provide) with their proportion (ornidate), with CDS descriptions (obtained from vadr annotator).
+- a .png image file describing all variants (obtained from vardict-java variant caller) alongside a genome/assembly (to provide) with their proportion (ordinates), with CDS descriptions (obtained from vadr annotator).

 Python/R scripts and Galaxy wrapper to use them.